doriantaylor/rb-intertwingler/README-SOP.md

 This is a brief glossary of terms that are significant to `Intertwingler`.
 It is not exhaustive, as it is assumed that the reader is familiar with Web development terminology.
+Note that I will typically prefer the term "URI" (identifier) rather than "URL", and use "HTTP" to refer to both HTTP and HTTPS unless the situation demands more precision.

 ### (Information) Resource